-The subject site is listed as a heritage item and the property is located within a conservation area.
+The subject site is not listed as a heritage item, however is located on Catherine Street with is a Landscaped Heritage Item (I638).
+The property is not located within a conservation area and is not identified as a flood prone lot.